basho/spark-riak-connector/docs/using-connector.md

 ```
 In this section of code, we are setting up a stream from Kafak topic `streaming` into TS table `ts_weather_demo`.
 Here we are using our spark sql context to read each rdd streamed from the kafka topic and then write into the TS table.

 Now that we have seen the code lets run the example (see [here](./building-and-testing-connector.md#build) if you need to build the spark-riak-connector first).
-You can run the example, after building, with:
+You can run the `StreamingTSExample.scala` example, after building, with:

  ```
- /path/to/spark-riak-connector-examples/bin/run-example streaming.StreamingKVExample
+ /path/to/spark-riak-connector-examples/bin/run-example streaming.StreamingTSExample
  ```

 Now that the stream is up and running, we need to actually send data to the Kafka topic.
-Lets start `kafka-console-producer.sh` and send a chunk of data to it with:
+Lets start `the kafka console producer and send a chunk of data to it with:

  ```
  /path/to/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic streaming